ricjuhnl/ricjuhnl/README.md

 - 👋 Hi, I’m @ricjuhnl
 - 👀 I’m interested in gaming & cars
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning Kubernetes
+- 🖥️ Working as DevOps

 <!---
 ricjuhnl/ricjuhnl is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.